Home

 Define errors out of existence

-- Classes with a lot of exception have complexe interfaces, making them shallower
+- Classes with a lot of exceptions have complex interfaces, making them shallower.

-- The best way to eliminate exceptions handling is to design the API so that there are no exception to handle: exceptions are handled inside the module
+- The best way to eliminate exception handling is to design the API so that there are no exceptions to handle: exceptions are handled inside the module.

 Design it twice